miguelperez94/reduction_dti_ratio_united_states/README.md

 Financial accounts of the United States.
 Data obtained from https://www.federalreserve.gov/ and used for the first graph ("Hosehold debt-to-income ratio in the US").
-* Data about population and socioeconomic characteristics such as income, unemployment, and poverty by county was obtained from OpenIntro, particularty https://www.openintro.org/data/?data=county_complete.
+* Data about population and socioeconomic characteristics such as income, unemployment, and poverty by county was obtained from OpenIntro, particularly https://www.openintro.org/data/?data=county_complete.
 This website has combined data from http://census.gov, the tidycensus R package, the Bureau of Labor Statistics, the Census Bureau, and USDA, among others.
 The data from this website is used in the process of generating data for the first graph ("Household debt-to-income ratio in the US"),